matthizou/eslint-plugin-tests/docs/descriptions-in-tests.md

   Whether the descriptions can start with verbs indicating a probability, such as "should", "could", "may".

+- `preferWhenToIf` _[Boolean] Optional_
+  Default: **false**

+  Prompt the user to change `if` for `when` in the context part of the description, when present.
+  ie: `it('does something if the user clicks on the button', ....`

 ---

 ## Rules

 - The description shouldn't be empty

+- The description shouldn't be more the 100 characters

-- The first word of the description should start with a lower-case letter
+- The first word of the description should start with a **lower-case** letter

 - The first word must be conjugated with "it".
   This rule can recognize the most often used verbs and whether they are